Mean--Variance Portfolio Selection by Continuous-Time Reinforcement Learning: Algorithms, Regret Analysis, and Empirical Study: A Provably Efficient Algorithm for the Black--Scholes Market

-The {\it baseline} algorithm we devise relies on the whole trajectory, meaning that in each iteration, parameters $(\bm\theta,\bm\phi,w)$ are updated after the data is generated during the entire episode $[0,T]$.
+The algorithm we devise relies on the whole trajectory, meaning that in each iteration, parameters $(\bm\theta,\bm\phi,w)$ are updated after the data is generated during the entire episode $[0,T]$.
 It is a stochastic approximation algorithm based principally on the moment conditions \eqref{eq:joint moment}.
-Instead of directly applying the policy gradient methods used in \cite{jia2021policypg}, we adopt a modified approach for the tractability for later theoretical analysis.
+Instead of directly applying the policy gradient methods used in \cite{jia2021policypg}, we take some modification for tractability of the subsequent theoretical analysis.
 Specifically, in applying \eqref{eq:joint moment} we reparameterize $\bm\phi = (\phi_1,\phi_2)$ to $\tilde{\bm\phi} = (\phi_1, \phi_2^{-1})$ and turn the second equation in \eqref{eq:joint moment} in terms of the gradient in $\phi_2$ to

 The above follows from the chain rule and the fact that the extra term $\frac{\partial \phi_2^{-1}}{\partial \phi_2}$, resulting from the chain rule, is a deterministic, time-invariant constant, and hence can be removed.
 Thus, our stochastic approximation algorithm for the component $\phi_2$ will be based on \eqref{eq:gradient wrt inverse matrix}, the gradient in $\phi_2^{-1}$, instead of $\phi_2$ as in the original conditions \eqref{eq:joint moment}.
 This trick of using the inverse covariance matrix will prove instrumental in the proof of our convergence results.